Last Updated on

 When buying a used guitar, you can’t know all of the trauma that your instrument has been through.
 If parts are replaced if there’s anything wrong with the resonator ‘under the hood’ etc. Just like with an electric guitar.
 If you do decide that you’d like to purchase a used guitar, make sure that you go to a store or an online shop that has a good standing in the music community.

 When you’re looking to purchase yourself a resonator, make sure to take extra care to listen to any rattling noises.
-Any rattling noises is a sign that there is a problem with the cone, which can affect the feel and sound of your resonator.
+Any rattling noises are a sign that there is a problem with the cone, which can affect the feel and sound of your resonator.
 Have fun looking for your new resonator!

 Guild M-120 – Is This The Best Concert Sized Guitar?